dhellmann/pymotw/PyMOTW/os/index.rst

 :Purpose: Portable access to operating system specific features.
 :Python Version: 1.4 (or earlier)

-The os module provides a wrapper for platform specific modules such as :mod:`posix`, :mod:`nt`, and :mod:`mac`.
+The :mod:`os` module provides a wrapper for platform specific modules such as :mod:`posix`, :mod:`nt`, and :mod:`mac`.
 The API for functions available on all platform should be the same, so using the os module offers some measure of portability.
 Not all functions are available on all platforms, however.
 Many of the process management functions